 Finally, Colin talked about Harvey, our scrappy Director of Barketing.
 Just look at him!
 GMA let him jump into the shot:

 Behind the scenes!

-We’re extremely flattered by and grateful for GMA's coverage.
+We’re extremely flattered by and grateful for GMA's coverage, and spoiler alert, they invite us back!.
 Whether you're a long-time S&G fan or are just finding out about the hottest name in bedding (figuratively – our eucalyptus sheets are actually quite cooling), we hope you enjoyed the interview!